 - Next project

 Greenwich Peninsula has commissioned artist Liz West to create Hundreds and Thousands for the Tide in 2021.
-The artwork will wrap 600 m of the walkway’s glass balustrades, creating a ribbon of undulating colour.
-The installation contemplates the subtle nuances of light in this unique riverside location as we transition from Winter to Spring.
+The artwork wraps 700m of the walkway’s glass balustrades, creating a ribbon of undulating colour.
+The installation contemplates the subtle nuances of light in this unique riverside location as we transition from Spring to Summer.
 This work is part of an ongoing exploration of colour and scale, using the Tide as an evolving platform.
 Greenwich Peninsula is focussed on creating engaging transitional spaces and outdoor experiences for visitors and residential communities of the Peninsula.

 This new work is part of West’s ongoing series of spatial light works based on her research into wellbeing, human colour perception and light fields, transforming architectural spaces and public environments, creating vivid environments that mix luminous colour and radiant light.